Alex Westaway: Fightstar

-GUNSHIP
+Gunship

-Alex co-founded the synthwave band GUNSHIP alongside Dan Haigh and Alex Gingell.
+Alex co-founded the synthwave band Gunship alongside Dan Haigh and Alex Gingell.
 The debut album was released in 2015.
 Alex and Dan Haigh have scored a number of short films including Grzegorz Jonkajty's The 3rd Letter along with Audrey Riley.
 The film picked up several awards from various film festivals across the world.

 Equipment

 Westaway's most commonly used guitars are: